-- Learn how Empire Electric Association and its wholesale provider, Tri-State Generation and Transmission Association, provide renewable energy options for electric cooperative members by watching this short video:
+Learn how Empire Electric Association and its wholesale provider, Tri-State Generation and Transmission Association, provide renewable energy options for electric cooperative members by watching two short videos:

 Click on a quick link below to learn more.